bmin7/detection-workshop/README.md

-## Exercise 1 - Using Panther Packs to write a new detection
+## Exercise 1 - Apply an out-of-the-box detection and modify it for your environment
-We will use a pre-packaged detection from Panther and modify it to our liking within the Panther Console.
+We will use a pre-packaged detection from Panther and modify it in the Panther console.

 **Terms we'll reference**
 - [All Available Rule Functions](https://github.com/panther-labs/panther-analysis/blob/master/templates/example_rule.py)